 The best piano for a beginner is a digital piano since it is the most affordable variant and smallest too, there’s also the keyboard or electronic piano that is considered a different instrument altogether but besides playing like a regular piano and being able to play all piano sounds like the digital piano, is also able to make other instruments sounds and is even smaller and cheaper.

-If you want the original experience with the highest quality possible and no emulation we suggest an upright piano, because it requires less space and sound the same as a concert grand piano..so if you’re going professional, you don’t have any excuse with one of these or a handmade concert grand piano if you are going for a main piano position on an orchestra.
+If you want the original experience with the highest quality possible and no emulation we suggest an upright piano because it requires less space and sounds the same as a concert grand piano..so if you’re going professional, you don’t have any excuse with one of these or a handmade concert grand piano if you are going for the main piano position on an orchestra.

 We recommend learning to read sheet music to get the basics.
 We review resources to help you choose how you want to learn.
 Now that you know how to read them, you need to get some.

-The good thing about the piano is that it has a big range of notes and they are ordered left to right by pitch so becoming good at piano becomes more about practice that theory.
+The good thing about the piano is that it has a big range of notes and they are ordered left to right by a pitch so becoming good at piano becomes more about a practice than theory.

 Don’t forget all the details that combined make a big difference like the way you hold it, efficient warmups, positions, and techniques.

 Remember, the piano is easy to understand but hard to master, but you can start playing songs from day 1, it’s also similar to a lot of instruments like digital piano, electric organ, keyboard, keyboard glockenspiel, melodica, pipe organ and pump organ so you can combine those resources to help you learn.